Course Outline

 Writing Functions for Government

 Objective: Increase automation by encapsulating modular tasks as user-defined functions.
-Understand how MATLAB resolves references to files and variables, enhancing efficiency in government workflows.
+Understand how MATLAB resolves references to files and variables in government applications.

 • Workspaces